yjyFlashing/Study/readme.txt

-git is version control tool,
-git is a free software.
+git is distributed version control tool, git is a free software distributed under the GPL.